merland/seedpicker/README.md

 ## References
 * [This Reddit thread](https://www.reddit.com/r/crypto/comments/684zvj/need_help_generating_lastword_checksum_for_bip39/), which was the starting point for the idea to create this guide and script program.
-* [The official BIP39 specification](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) The standard for waller phrases.
+* [The official BIP39 specification](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) The standard for wallet phrases.
 * [dice2mnemonic](https://github.com/mohrt/dice2mnemonic) a Python program that converts dice rolls to a seed phrase.
 * https://iancoleman.io/bip39/ An excellent mnemonic code converter, only it doesn't calculate the 24th word.